facumolina/evospex-ae/README.md

 ### Reproducing contracts for contract-equipped classes

-This experiment analyzes the reproduction of manually written contractos.
+This experiment analyzes the reproduction of manually written contracts.